 What is gosht?

 Curry is a Western term given to South Asian dishes that contain gravy, so by that definition, it’s a curry.
-However, many would agree that karahis are a separate and stand-alone meal; I’m not exaggerating when I say that karahi tastes like heaven, even without yogurt, cream, or cashews that other curries feature.
-The rich tomatoey gravy, fresh garlic, ginger, and chilies combine to create a highly concentrated flavor that takes this meal to the next level.
+However, many would agree that karahis are a separate and stand-alone meal; I’m not exaggerating when I say karahi tastes like heaven, even without the yogurt, cream, or cashews that other curries feature.

 Why is it called karahi?